PORTUGAL FAQ

 What should I wear in Portugal?

-If you’re traveling in the summertime, loose clothing that protects from the sun is best during the day, but be sure to cover your shoulders when visiting churches or other religious sites.
+If you’re traveling in the summertime, loose clothing that protects from the sun is best during the day, but cover your shoulders when visiting churches or other religious sites.
 The winters can get quite cool, as can the evenings in spring and autumn, so pack a light jacket and a raincoat too.

 How welcoming is Portugal to LGBTQIA+ travelers?